 Genesee Carbon Conversion Centre (GC3)

-Capital Power is proceeding with plans to build the world’s first commercial scale production facility of carbon nanotubes (CNTs) at our Genesee Generating Station.
+Capital Power is proceeding with plans to build the world’s first commercial-scale production facility of carbon nanotubes (CNTs) at our Genesee Generating Station.
 GC3 will utilize emissions from the Genesee facility alongside C2CNT technology – a carbon conversion solution that transforms emissions into high quality carbon nanotubes.
 GC3 will have an initial production capacity of 2,500 tonnes of CNTs per year and once completed will be capable of generating 7,500 tonnes annually.

 Lehigh Hanson (Lehigh), a subsidiary of HeidelbergCement A.G., a worldwide construction materials company, is currently conducting testing for the utilization of CNTs in concrete.
 We plan to start commercial scale production of CNTs at GC3 , assuming the CNTs in concrete testing and preliminary marketing of the product is successful.
 The estimated capital cost is $20 million to $25 million for the GC3.

 Transforming Carbon Emissions into Leading-Edge Carbon Nanotube Products with C2CNT